golang/proposal/design/draft-fuzzing.md

     The special syntax Nx means to run the fuzz test N times (for example, -fuzztime 100x).
 -keepfuzzing
-    Keep running the target if a crasher is found. (default false) -parallel
+    Keep running the fuzz test if a crasher is found. (default false) -parallel
-    Allow parallel execution of f.Fuzz functions that call t.Parallel when running the seed corpus.
+    Allow parallel execution of a fuzz target that calls t.Parallel when running the seed corpus.
-    While fuzzing with -fuzz, the value of this flag is the maximum number of workers to run the fuzz function simultaneously; by default, it is set to the value of GOMAXPROCS.
+    While fuzzing with -fuzz, the value of this flag is the maximum number of workers to run the fuzz target simultaneously; by default, it is set to the value of GOMAXPROCS.
     Note that -parallel only applies within a single test binary.
 -race
     Enable data race detection while fuzzing. (default false) -run
-    Run only those tests, examples, and fuzz targets matching the regular expression.
+    Run only those tests, examples, and fuzz tests matching the regular expression.
-    For testing a single seed corpus entry for a target, the regular expression can be in the form $target/$name, where $target is the name of the fuzz target, and $name is the name of the file (ignoring file extensions) to run.
+    For testing a single seed corpus entry for a fuzz test, the regular expression can be in the form $test/$name, where $test is the name of the fuzz test, and $name is the name of the file (ignoring file extensions) to run.
 ```